RoboticVisionOrg/carlie_docs/docs/pages/3_levels_of_carlie.md

 ---
-sort: 7
+sort: 6
 ---

 # The 3 Levels of Carlie
-The Carlie platform exists of 3 levels in both its hardware and software design.
+The Carlie platform consists of 3 levels in both its hardware and software design.
 These levels are:

 1. The low-level layer
 2. The base layer